 Governors are also particularly concerned about safeguarding and we have a governor with responsibilities for safeguarding.
 The safeguarding governor gives a termly report to governors about any safeguarding matters.

-Early in the summer term, the FPPC approved the 2017/2018 budget plan for the school.
-Like all schools in Norfolk funded by the Government or by the Local Education Authority, West Earlham Infant and Nursery School has had to make substantial budget cuts and i likely to need to continue to do so in the future.
-The governors therefore have some very difficult decisions over the coming months and years.
+Early in the summer term, the FPPC approved the 2018/2019 budget plan for the school.
+Like all schools in Norfolk funded by the Government or by the Local Education Authority, we have had to make substantial budget cuts and we continue to have difficult decisions over the coming months and years.

 Among other considerations for the FGB is to continue to maintain the resilience of all our staff (including the leadership team) to help retain staff and support their well-being.

 Another essential role for the governors is reviewing and agreeing school policies.
 We consider a number of key policies each year, including behaviour management and safeguarding.
 Governors also consider attendance each year.
 Parents and carers will know that, since 2013, legislation has meant schools cannot authorise term time holidays.
 Governors recognise the challenge that this may cause for some families but we are very pleased that the school has good attendance figures which have been maintained this year.

 Minutes of the FGB and committee meetings are public documents, and can be requested via the school office.

 The priority for Governors in this school year is to appoint a permanent headteacher for the Infant and Nursery school whilst ensuring that the school continues to improve in the meantime.
 We are looking for an exceptional and inspiring headteacher to replace the previous headteacher (who has moved to an international post) and to lead the school through to the next chapter in its history